MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/best-practices/business-logic/verify-certification-dependencies.md

 ## Additional information

+You may encounter this when connecting to a new endpoint for the first time or when something about the certificate has changed.

 When the code in your plug-in running in the sandbox attempts to connect to an external endpoint using https, the CDS Sandbox will start SSL/TLS negotiation.
 The endpoint presents a certificate to use for encryption.
-If the certificate is within a list of known ROOT certificate authorities trusted by the CDS sandbox, the negotiation can proceed.

-If the certificate is not within the list, the site may provide one or more an intermediate (or chain) certificates.
-If this chain of certificates is not valid, SSL/TLS communication cannot be established.
+If the certificate has one or more intermediate certificates it must present the entire chain to successfully complete SSL/TLS negotiation.
+If the complete chain is not presented SSL/TLS communication cannot be established.

 <a name='seealso'></a>